 Gallbladder cancer is a rare form of cancer that makes up less than 1% of cancer cases diagnosed each year.
 At Mercy, we’re here to help find the best treatment plan for your needs.
 We have a team of cancer experts who are ready to answer questions, treat symptoms and provide support along the way.

+Gallbladder cancer is a type of digestive cancer, as the gallbladder is part of the digestive system.
+Your gallbladder is a small, pear-shaped organ.
+It sits beneath your liver on the right side of your abdomen and stores a substance called bile that helps your body digest the fats in food.
 If cells within your gallbladder begin to grow abnormally, they can form a cancerous tumor.
 Most gallbladder cancer starts in the cells that line the inside of the gallbladder.

-At Mercy, we offer comprehensive testing services to diagnose conditions and injuries, including:
+At Mercy, we offer comprehensive testing services to diagnose all types of gallbladder cancer, including:

-At Mercy, we offer compassionate care for a variety of treatment services, including:
+At Mercy, we offer compassionate care for a variety of gallbladder cancer treatment services, including: